-The following declaration refers to the recommendations by the Government Commission on the German Corporate Governance Code pursuant to the version dated 24 June 2014 for the period up to 11 June 2015.
-With regard to the period starting on 12 June 2015, the declaration refers to the recommendations by the Government Commission on the German Corporate Governance Code in the version dated 5 May 2015 as published by the Federal Ministry of Justice in the official section of the Bundesanzeiger (Federal Gazette) on 12 June 2015.
+The following compliance statement refers to the recommendations by the Government Commission on the German Corporate Governance Code in the version dated 5 May 2015 as published by the Federal Ministry of Justice in the official section of the Bundesanzeiger (Federal Gazette) on 12 June 2015.

-In conformity with Section 161 of the German Stock Corporation Act (AktG), the Executive Board and Supervisory Board of Viscom AG declare that, in principle, the recommendations by the Government Commission on the German Corporate Governance Code have been and are being complied with.
-The declaration has been made permanently available to the public on the company's website.
+In conformity with section 161 of the German Stock Corporation Act (AktG), the Executive Board and Supervisory Board of Viscom AG declare that, in principle, the recommendations by the Government Commission on the German Corporate Governance Code have been and are being complied with.
+The statement has been made permanently available to the public on the company's website.
 The following recommendations have not been and will not be followed: